listerily/winbgim-tetris/README.md

 # winbgim-tetris

-  This project is developed by CodeBlocks-EP.
+This project is developed by Code::Blocks-EP.